-Now that we have a way of testing the various different CG models against observational data, we can go ahead and use each different CG model's normalized Friedmann equation in our MCMC simulation.
-Since all of the MCMC simulation results relatively look the same and take up a lot of space when plotting, we will just be providing the necessary results, such as the most probable best-fitting parameter values, and whether or not the parameter was constrained.
+Now that we have a way of testing the various CG models against observational data, we can go ahead and use each different CG model's normalised Friedmann equation in our MCMC simulation.
+Since all of the MCMC simulation results look relatively the same and take up a lot of space when plotting, we will only provide the necessary results, such as the most probable best-fitting parameter values and whether or not the parameter was constrained.
 We start with the original CG model.
-The only difference the original CG model has compared to the general CG model is $\alpha =1.0$ in Eq. \eqref{eq:chaplygin friedmann model}.
-We can then insert equation \eqref{eq:chaplygin friedmann model} into the distance modulus function, with $\alpha =1.0$, and execute the MCMC simulation.
-We plot the best-fitting model on the data in Fig \ref{fig:OCG model graphs}.
+The only difference that the original CG model has compared to the general CG model is $\alpha =1.0$ in Eq. \ref{eq:chaplygin friedmann model}.
+We can then insert equation \ref{eq:chaplygin friedmann model} into the distance modulus function, with $\alpha =1.0$, and execute the MCMC simulation.
+We plot the best-fitting model on the data in Fig. \ref{fig:OCG model graphs}.

-\\ \\ From Fig. \ref{fig:OCG model graphs}, we see that the original CG model does explain the supernovae data.
-This is evident on the bottom panel, since the model does not over-or under-estimate the supernovae at the low- or intermediate-redshift with the average off-set being $\bar{x}_{res} = -0.0313$ Mpc, with a standard deviation on this average of $\sigma_{res} = 0.21385$ (which is even smaller than the $\Lambda$CDM model).
-However, even though the matter-density and Hubble uncertainty parameter gave realistic values that are within $1\sigma$ from their expected values, but they are not fully constrained (leading to the large error region). \\ \\ Now that we have seen that the OCG model does indeed show promise in being able to explain the supernovae data, we can try to fit the general CG model, where $\alpha$ is no longer fixed, but is a free parameter with boundary values of $0 < \alpha \leq 1.0$.
-We can then once again insert Eq. \eqref{eq:chaplygin friedmann model} into our distance modulus model, execute the MCMC simulation and plot the results on the supernovae data in Fig. \ref{fig: CG model graphs}.
+From Fig. \ref{fig:OCG model graphs}, we see that the original CG model does explain the supernovae data.
+This is evident on the bottom panel since the model does not over-or under-estimate the supernovae at the low or intermediate redshift with the average offset being $\bar{x}_{res} = -0.0317$ Mpc, with a standard deviation on this average of $\sigma_{res} = 0.21386$ (which is even smaller than the $\Lambda$CDM model).
+However, even though the matter-density and Hubble uncertainty parameters gave realistic values that are within $1\sigma$ of their expected values, they are not fully constrained (leading to the large error region).

+Now that we have seen that the OCG model does indeed show promise in being able to explain the supernovae data, we can try to fit the general CG model, where $\alpha$ is no longer fixed, but is a free parameter with boundary values of $0 < \alpha \leq 1.0$.
+We can then once again insert Eq. \ref{eq:chaplygin friedmann model} into our distance modulus model, execute the MCMC simulation and plot the results on the supernovae data in Fig. \ref{fig: CG model graphs}.